jfynbo/PyLongslit/README.md

 Nordic Optical Telescope (NOT), but adaptions to other instruments should be possible - feel free to fork the repository and make your own changes.

-Instalaltion, tutorials and other docs can be found at:
+Installation, tutorials and other docs can be found at:

 https://kostasvaleckas.github.io/PyLongslit/